-- (1) A decision of a council does not have effect unless it has been made by a simple majority or, if another kind of majority is required under any provision of this Act or has been prescribed by regulations or a local law for that particular kind of decision by that kind of majority. - (2) A decision of a committee does not have effect unless it has been made by a simple majority or, if another kind of majority has been prescribed by regulations or a local law for the particular kind of decision, by that kind of majority. - (3) This section does not apply to elections- - (a) by a council of the local government's mayor or president under section 2.11; or - (b) by a council of the local government's deputy mayor or president under section 2.15; or - (c) by a committee of the committee's Presiding Member or deputy Presiding Member under section 5.12.
+- (1) A decision of a council does not have effect unless it has been made by a simple majority or, if another kind of majority is required under any provision of this Act or has been prescribed by regulations or a local law for that particular kind of decision by that kind of majority. - (2) A decision of a committee does not have effect unless it has been made by a simple majority or, if another kind of majority has been prescribed by regulations or a local law for the particular kind of decision, by that kind of majority. - (3) This section does not apply to elections - by a council of the local government's mayor or president under section 2.11; or (a) - by a council of the local government's deputy mayor or president under section 2.15; or (b) - by a committee of the committee's presiding member or deputy presiding member under section (c) 5.12.